raspberrypilearning/next-customer-please/en/step_4.md

 --- collapse ---

 ---
-title: The customer has selected items but the seller isn't responding correctly
+title: The seller isn't responding correctly
 ---

 Make sure the `operator`{:class="block3operators"} in the `if`{:class="block3control"} condition is the greater than symbol `>`{:class="block3operators"}.